crlouie-umich/Portfolio/README.md

 # Portfolio
-A compilation of my work throughout the years
+A compilation of papers/startup work